vlayer-xyz/vlayer/book/src/features/web.md

 > The next steps are explained in [Running example](../getting-started/first-steps.md#running-examples-locally)

 ## Example Verifier
-The contract below mints a unique NFT for the Twitter/X handle owner’s wallet address.
+The contract below verifies provided Web Proof and mints a unique NFT for the Twitter/X handle owner’s wallet address.

 ```solidity
 import {WebProofProver} from "./WebProofProver.sol";